+- the completed application,

+- the pastor's recommendation form,

-- the completed application, - the pastor's and high school's recommendation forms, - transcripts from all high schools and colleges attended, and - ACT/SAT results.
+- high school's recommendation form,

+- transcripts from all high schools and colleges attended, and

+- ACT/SAT results.

 The Office of Admissions begins processing applications on September 15 of the preceding academic year.
 The Martin Luther College Financial Aid Office will send cost and financial aid information directly to applicants.